-The goal of the program is to train graduates to be highly successful in conducting research and research related activities (e.g. surveillance, risk assessment and policymaking) in academia, government, not-for-profit organizations, and industry.
+The MS degree in Occupational and Environmental Epidemiology trains graduates to be highly successful in conducting research and research related activities (e.g. surveillance, risk assessment and policymaking) in academia, government, not-for-profit organizations, and industry.

 Coal miners and lung disease

 SPH’s Kirsten Almberg, PhD, is investigating risks to coal miners for black lung disease even after employment has ended.
 Examining a sample of more than 3,000 former coal miners with an average of 22 years of experience, her research found more than three percent of miners with simple cases of black lung disease at initial diagnosis had progressed to radiographic progressive massive fibrosis within five years or less.
 The results stress the need for former miners to undergo regular medical surveillance, even if they have no prior history of black lung disease.

 Mary Turyk, PhD and Susan Buchanan, MD, MPH ’03, are leading a study with people of Chinese, Korean or Vietnamese heritage who live in Chicago, testing an intervention to promote healthy seafood consumption.
 Participants receive a text message multiple times each week with reminders about health eating tips.
 Hair samples are taken at the beginning and conclusion of the study to monitor mercury consumption as well as intake of nutritional substances like Omega-3 fatty acids.